Updated June 8, 2023

 - DOS or Disk Operating Systems are the very initial operating systems of the computer world.
 This was an era when computers were not advanced graphically.
 There used to be a plain screen with a black/blue background and white textual commands written on it.
 This was the Disk Operating System.

 - Windows Operating System is the most advanced and modern version.
 It has all the fancy graphics to make the visuals more appealing.
-The textual commands have been replaced with colorful interactive icons that respond to mouse clicks, human touch and voice command as well.
+The textual commands have been replaced with colorful interactive icons that respond to mouse clicks, human touch, and voice commands.

-Head to Head Comparison between DOS vs Windows
+Head to Head Comparison between DOS and Windows

 Below are the top 11 differences between DOS vs Windows:

-Let us discuss some of the major differences between DOS vs Windows.
+Let us discuss some of the significant differences between DOS vs Windows.

 - The major difference between DOS and Windows is the interface.
 As stated above, DOS is a simple interface where you give text commands for everything.
 This is similar to the command prompt terminal in modern-day Windows OS.

-- Of course, there were many other enhancements regarding storage systems, security, networking, etc. Windows was an advanced version of computing technology and this was supported with advancements in integrated circuits and compact memory chips.
+- Of course, there were many other enhancements regarding storage systems, security, networking, etc. Windows was an advanced version of computing technology, and advancements in integrated circuits and compact memory chips supported this.

-- After going through the complete article, did it make you wonder “Why the name Disk Operating System”?
-The nomenclature was so because it was considered a huge achievement to transfer commands from an external disk (floppy drive, hard disk, etc.) to computer memory (RAM) for execution.
+- After reviewing the complete article, did it make you wonder, “Why the name Disk Operating System”?
+The nomenclature was so because it was considered a considerable achievement to transfer commands from an external disk (floppy drive, hard disk, etc.) to computer memory (RAM) for execution.
 This was a radical advancement to its predecessor Tape Operating System (TOS), which involved magnetic tapes.
 Thus, the name DOS came into being.
-Today, any modern operating system is implicitly a disk operating system but isn’t explicitly named so.
+Today, any modern operating system is implicitly a disk operating system but isn’t explicitly named.